luckywenapere/lucky-wenapere-portfolio/src/posts/my-second-post.md

 ---

-TWho I am has always been kind of a mystery to me.
+Who I am has always been kind of a mystery to me.
 I mean, obviously I know who I am, but what's really puzzling is who people think I am.

 You know?
 Sometimes I get these little glimpses, these moments where I catch a hint of how others see me, but the full picture?
 I've never really been able to wrap my head around it.